Billy Donovan | Head Coach

 Bryant was a First Team All-Big East selection as a senior at Seton Hall in 1987-88, averaging 20.5 ppg and 9.1 rpg for the Pirates.
 The 6-9 forward led the school to it’s first-ever berth into the NCAA Tournament.

 Darko Rajakovic | Assistant Coach

-Darko Rajakovic (RYE-ahk-oe-vich) enters his third season with the Oklahoma City Thunder organization and first as assistant coach.
-A Serbian native, Rajakovic spent the past two seasons as head coach of the Tulsa 66ers and was the first head coach born outside of North America in NBA D-League history.
-The 35-year-old boasts a diverse coaching background with an emphasis in player development.
+Darko Rajakovic (RYE-ahk-oe-vich) enters his fifth season with the Oklahoma City Thunder organization and third as assistant coach.
+A Serbian native, Rajakovic spent his first two seasons with the organization as head coach of the Tulsa 66ers.
+Rajakovic became the first head coach born outside of North America in NBA D-League history.
+The 36-year-old boasts a diverse coaching background with an emphasis in player development.